IamGianluca/blazingai/README.md

 $ make install
 ```

-It is also recommended to also install the development dependencies with `pip install -r requirements-dev.txt`.
-This will allow you to run additional helper commands like `make test` and `make format`.
+After doing that, you will be able to run additional commands like `make test` and `make format`.

-When contributing to this repository, please use the following convention to label your commit messages.
+When contributing to this repository, please respect this naming convention to tag your commits:

+* API relevant changes:
+    * `feat`: Commits that add a new feature
-* `BUG`: bug fixing
+    * `fix`: Commits that fixes a bug
-* `DEV`: development environment ― e.g., system dependencies
+* `refactor`: Commits that rewrite/restructure your code but does not change any behavior
+    * `perf`: Special `refactor` commits that improve performance
+* `style`: Commits that do not affect the meaning (white space, formatting, missing semi-colons, etc.)
+* `test`: Commits that add missing tests or correct existing tests
-* `DOC`: documentation
+* `docs`: Commits that affect documentation only
-* `ENH`: model architectures, feature engineering
+* `build`: Commits that affect build components like build tool, CI pipeline, dependencies, project version, etc...
+* `ops`: Commits that affect operational components like infrastructure, deployment, backup, recovery, ...
-* `MAINT`: maintenance ― e.g., refactoring
+* `chore`: Miscellaneous commits e.g., modifying `.gitignore`
-* `TST`: testing, continuous integration